lingtalfi/Light_Kit/README.md

 History Log
 =============

+- 1.16.0 -- 2019-12-16

+    - update plugin to accommodate new Light service container

 - 1.15.0 -- 2019-12-10

     - update PageConfUpdator->updateWidget, the second argument now can be a callable instead of just an array